Cart

 • Skills: Cannula entry, bolus vs. linear threads

-3. Cheeks - Volume and Lift
+3. Cheeks - Achieving Volume and Lift

-4. Chin - Balancing Profile
+4. Chin - Balancing Facial Profile

 5. Forehead & Temples - Anatomy-Sensitive Zones